StackmateNetwork/stackmate.in/content/learn/_index.md

 Bitcoin achieves finality within 10 minutes.

-Fedwire is also a network, with around 9000 participants (Paypal, Stripe etc.).
+Fedwire is also a network, with ~ 9000 participants (Paypal, Stripe etc.), who collectively provide the a fiat payment infrastructure.

-Bitcoin will serve a similar purpose where [nodes](https://bitnodes.io) will service Layer 2 solutions to build a new digital infrastructure built on a sound monetary base.
+Bitcoin will serve a similar purpose, where [nodes](https://bitnodes.io) will service Layer 2 solutions to build a new digital infrastructure built on a sound monetary base.

 ## MORE